AshishKumarManik/CodeAlpha_PythonAutomation/README.md

-Absolutely!
-Here's a more detailed and polished version of the rewritten section, ideal for a `README.md` or project brief:

----

-✅ TASK 3: Task Automation with Python Scripts
+✅ Automation with Python Scripts

 🎯 Objective